Help turn judgments into rights.

 2) Prevent early case closure

-In the Moldovan case, the government had claimed the problem had been addressed.
-It called for the case to be taken out of the enhanced procedure of review, which would have reduced the level of supervision and may eventually have led the case to be closed.
-NGO submissions prevented that from happening
+In this case, the government had claimed the problem had been addressed.
+It called for the case to be taken out of the enhanced procedure of review, which would have reduced the level of supervision and may have led the case to be closed very soon.
+NGO submissions prevented that from happening - and the case stayed open for another five years.

 When governments report on what has happened since the events in a judgment, they can provide misleading information and wrongly call for supervision of the case implementation to be diminished or closed completely.